-- Locate the nearest stream or river and do a flood risk assessment, do Google searches to find any information about previous flooding to the area.
+- Locate the nearest stream or river and do a flood risk assessment, do Google searches to find any information about any previous flooding to the area.

 - Check for local transport links; A roads, motorways and mainline railway stations.

-- Check the roof from ground level, use binoculars if required, check for broken tiles, condition of any cement and the roof in general.
+- Check the roof from ground level, use binoculars if required, check for broken tiles, the condition of any cement and the roof in general.

 - Check exterior of all walls, look for any bowing and general condition of cement.
 Check damp course is above any patios, bedding or timber decking.